samritbasnet/PixelPlay-Capstone/README.md

 ## Overview

-PixelPlay is a full-stack web application that allows users to browse, search, and filter games based on their preferences.
-Users can view detailed information about each game by clicking on a game card, which navigates to a dedicated game details page.
-The platform integrates both custom-curated game data and external game data fetched from the RAWG API, ensuring a rich and dynamic game catalog.
-Additionally, PixelPlay includes an admin dashboard where administrators can manage the game listings through CRUD operations.
-This project demonstrates full-stack development skills with a focus on building clean, scalable client and server architecture using practical, job-ready technologies.
+PixelPlay is a full-stack web application that allows users to browse, search, and filter a catalog of video games based on their preferences.
+Users can view detailed information about each game, save games to a personalized wishlist ("Pixel Shelf"), and explore both curated and dynamically fetched content using the RAWG API.

+The platform includes an admin dashboard for managing internal game listings through secure CRUD operations.
+PixelPlay is built with clean, scalable full-stack architecture, showcasing practical, job-ready skills across frontend, backend, database, and third-party API integration.

 ### Problem Space

-Gamers often face disjointed experiences when browsing video games across various platforms.
-PixelPlay solves this by providing:
+Gamers often face disjointed or overwhelming experiences when browsing video games online.
+Platforms typically prioritize sales over discovery, making it hard for users to track games they’re interested in.

-1. A centralized platform to browse and view video game listings.
-2. A combination of custom-curated game data (via Supabase) and external game data from the RAWG API to offer users a comprehensive catalog.
+PixelPlay solves this by:

+Centralizing curated and external game data for a smoother browsing experience.

+Introducing search and filtering features to help users easily find the type of games they want.

+Allowing users to save favorite games to a personalized wishlist called the Pixel Shelf for future reference.

-3. Admin tools to manage the catalog easily, without manual database intervention.
+Empowering admins to manage the internal catalog seamlessly without direct database access.
-4. A clean, modern, responsive UI optimized for gamers, reducing friction in browsing and discovery.

 ### User Profile

-**General Users:**

-- Gamers who browse/search for games.
-- Users who want to view the latest games and detailed information.
-- Users can click on a game to view its full details.

-**Admin:**
+🎮 General Users:
+Browse and explore games from both curated and external sources.

+Search by title and filter games by genre or rating.

+View detailed information for each game on a dedicated page.

+Save favorite games to their Pixel Shelf wishlist for later.

+🛠️ Admin:
-- Admin (you) manages the internal game catalog via a secure dashboard.
+Manage internal game listings through a secure admin dashboard.

-- Admin performs CRUD operations to add, edit, or delete games stored in Supabase.
+Perform full CRUD operations (create, read, update, delete) on games stored in Supabase.

-- Admin serves API endpoints that supply game data to the client.
+Secure access to the dashboard via JWT-based authentication.

 **Special Considerations:**

-- Secure, JWT-based admin authentication to prevent unauthorized access.
 - Smooth integration of external RAWG API data without exposing API Keys and handling vulnerabilities securely.
 - Clean, intuitive, mobile-responsive design with modern gaming aesthetics.

 ### Features

-Core Features:
+**Core Features:**

-➸ **Browse Game Catalog (Supabase Data + RAWG API)**
+➸ Browse Game Catalog (Supabase + RAWG API)
-Users can view all games fetched by admin and dynamically from RAWG API endpoints.
+View curated and dynamic game listings, all in one catalog.

-➸ **Search & Filter**
+➸ Search & Filter Functionality
-Search by title, filter by genre and rating.
+Search for games by title.
+Filter by genre or rating to narrow down game discovery.

-➸ **Game Details Page**
+➸ Game Details Page
-Displays detailed game information: title, description, genre, image, ratings, release date.
+Detailed view for each game: title, image, genre, description, rating, and release date.

+➸ Pixel Shelf (Wishlist/Favorites)
+Users can save games to a personal wishlist, making it easier to revisit interesting titles.

-➸ **Admin Dashboard**
+➸ Admin Dashboard
-Secure admin login with JWT authentication.
+Secure login with full CRUD functionality for managing the curated game catalog.
-Admin CRUD operations to:

-- Add new games.
-- Edit existing games.
-- Delete games (stored in Supabase).

-➸ **RAWG API Integration**
+➸ RAWG API Integration
-Fetch and display additional external game data (popular/trending games) dynamically.
-Secure API key handling via backend.
+Display trending/popular games dynamically from the RAWG Video Game Database.

 ## Implementation

 ### Tech Stack

 Frontend: React, SASS

 Backend: Node.js, Express.js

 Database: Supabase

-Authentication: JWT-based admin authentication
+Authentication: JWT-based (Admin only)

-External API: RAWG API
+External API: RAWG Video Game API

-Deployment: Vercel / Heroku
+Deployment: Vercel (Frontend), Render or Heroku (Backend)

 Dev Tools: GitHub, ESLint, Postman, VSCode, Zsh

 ### APIs